History of Mae Jemison in Timeline

 1993: Appeared on Star Trek: The Next Generation

-In 1993, Mae Jemison appeared as Lieutenant Palmer in "Second Chances", an episode of Star Trek: The Next Generation, becoming the first real-life astronaut to appear on Star Trek.
+In 1993, Mae Jemison appeared as Lieutenant Palmer in an episode of Star Trek: The Next Generation, becoming the first real-life astronaut to appear on Star Trek.

 1993: Founded The Jemison Group Inc.

-In 1994, Mae Jemison founded The Earth We Share, a science camp for students aged 12 to 16, through the Dorothy Jemison Foundation for Excellence.
+In 1994, Mae Jemison founded The Earth We Share, a science camp for students aged 12 to 16, as one of the projects of the Dorothy Jemison Foundation for Excellence.

 1995: Professor at Dartmouth College

-From 1995 to 2002, Mae Jemison was a professor of environmental studies at Dartmouth College, where she directed the Jemison Institute for Advancing Technology in Developing Countries.
+From 1995, Mae Jemison was a professor of environmental studies at Dartmouth College.

 1996: Complaint Filed Against Police Officer

-In the spring of 1996, Mae Jemison filed a complaint against a Texas police officer for alleged police brutality during a traffic stop, leading to her arrest and subsequent lawsuit against the city of Nassau Bay and the officer.
+In the spring of 1996, Mae Jemison filed a complaint against a Texas police officer for police brutality during a traffic stop that resulted in her arrest.
+She was pulled over for an illegal U-turn and arrested due to an outstanding warrant for a speeding ticket.
+Jemison accused the officer of physical and emotional mistreatment and subsequently filed a lawsuit against the city and the officer.
+She sustained injuries and was treated at a hospital after being released from jail.

 1999: Appointed Professor-at-Large at Cornell University

-From 1999 to 2005, Mae Jemison was appointed an Andrew Dickson White Professor-at-Large at Cornell University.
+From 1999, Mae Jemison was appointed an Andrew Dickson White Professor-at-Large at Cornell University.

 1999: Founded BioSentient Corp

-In 1999, Mae Jemison founded BioSentient Corp and obtained the license to commercialize AFTE, the technique she and Mohri tested on themselves during STS-47.
+In 1999, Mae Jemison founded BioSentient Corp and obtained the license to commercialize AFTE.

 Find Where the Wind Goes: Moments From My Life